 By Edward Guthmann

-Every year, Grandma comes to spend the winter with us in California – an effort to avoid the Chicago winters and the risk of falling on ice.
+Every year, Grandma spends the winter with us in California – in order to avoid the frigid Chicago winters and the risk of falling on ice.
 Even when I’m 5 or 6, she seems ancient to me.

 I’m in the third grade going home on the school bus.
 The sun is out and kids are making the usual racket when the bus passes an old woman walking on the side of the road.

 “Hey!” the boy next to me shouts and points.
 “Look at the midget!”

 “That’s no midget,” I say evenly.
 “That’s my grandmother.”

 True story.
 Grandma wasn’t a midget, but she was very, very short.
 When she got married in 1902, she stood 4-foot-10 and weighed 92 pounds.
 By the time I was growing up in the 1960s, she had shrunk and was probably 4-foot-7, 4-foot-8 at the most.